fachat/upet_fpga/Theory.md

 The 8Phi2 clock is used as pixel clock on the CS/A CRTC video board.
 The clock is divided into 3 clock ticks low, then 4 clock ticks high - except for every fourth cycle, where the high phase is only 3 clocks ticks.
 This way, a (unused) 4Phi2 would have 6+7 and 7+7 ticks, resulting in the 2Phi2 timing.2 would have 6+7 and 7+7 ticks, resulting in the 2Phi2 timing, keeping them in sync.

-This means, that the pixel width in the CS/A CRTC board is not uniform.
+This means, if you would use an old CRTC-based CS/A video board on the expansion bus, that the pixel width in the output is not uniform.
 Real effects have not been tested (yet), and it remains to be seen how far this is visible.
 As a fallback, 8Phi2 may at some point be created by a PLL inside the FPGA.

 #### Controlling bus access